Master Complete Streets Plan

-The City will apply for a grant later this year to create a Master Plan that includes a network of bicycle and pedestrian connectivity and guidelines/best practices (Fig. 1).
+The City has secured $50,000 through the Metroplan TAP 2018-2019 program to go toward the creation of a Master Complete Streets Plan (Plan).
+This Plan will repeal and replace our existing Master Street Plan and make the mandate of the Complete Streets Ordinance actionable, default street policy (Fig. 1).
 This Plan is a necessary and important part of making our community more bike- and pedestrian-friendly, which will make our community healthier, bring more jobs, and satisfy latent demand for these facilities.
 This Plan will be created by local and national planning experts who will provide specialized expertise in active transportation planning that City staff and local bike advocates don’t have.

 This is not a knock on local expertise.
 Best practices for bicycle and pedestrian networks and facilities are rapidly emerging.
 National experts must be able to apply new and extensive resources to plans and projects.
 The Plan’s creation will also be inclusive, bringing residents, City staff, bicycle and pedestrian advocates, elected officials, and local businesses and organizations to the table so that the needs of all stakeholders are represented in the final Plan.

 Figure 1.
 In order to have Complete Streets, we need a Master Plan informed by emerging best practices by NACTO, US DOT/FHWA and others.
 Picture from MassDOT.